Chart Color Schemes

 AreaSearch analysis places Freshwater well above average for employment performance across multiple indicators

-Conversely, health care & social assistance had lower representation at 10.8% compared to the regional average of 14.1%.
-Many residents commuted elsewhere for work based on Census data.
-From September 2024 to September 2025, Freshwater's labour force decreased by 0.3%, with employment declining by 1.2%.
-This led to a rise in unemployment by 0.9 percentage points.
-In comparison, Greater Sydney saw employment growth of 2.1% and labour force growth of 2.4%, with a smaller increase in unemployment at 0.2 percentage points.
-As of 25-Nov-25, NSW employment had contracted by 0.03%, losing 2,260 jobs.
-The state's unemployment rate was 3.9%, lower than the national rate of 4.3%.
-National employment forecasts from Jobs and Skills Australia suggest growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Freshwater's employment mix, local employment is estimated to increase by 7.2% over five years and 14.3% over ten years, based on a simple weighting extrapolation for illustrative purposes.
+Conversely, health care & social assistance shows lower representation at 10.8% compared to the regional average of 14.1%.
+While local employment opportunities exist, many residents commute elsewhere for work based on Census data comparing working population to local population.
+Between September 2024 and September 2025, Freshwater's labour force decreased by 0.3%, with employment declining by 1.2%, leading to an unemployment rise of 0.8 percentage points.
+In comparison, Greater Sydney recorded employment growth of 2.1% and labour force growth of 2.4%, with unemployment rising by 0.2 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years, with varying growth rates across industry sectors.
+Applying these projections to Freshwater's employment mix suggests local employment should increase by 7.2% over five years and 14.3% over ten years, though these are simple weighted extrapolations for illustrative purposes and do not account for localised population projections.

 Frequently Asked Questions - Employment